sutherlandnele/png-case-management-information-system/README.md

 ```
 ---

-Welcome to the Cloudcode PNG Case Management Information System, a sophisticated application built using Java Spring Boot for the backend and React for the frontend.
+Welcome to the Cloudcode PNG Case Management Information System, a sophisticated application built using Java Spring Boot for the backend and React for the frontend which was architected and developed by Cloudcode PNG Limited.
 This system is designed as a microservices architecture to handle different facets of case management efficiently.

 The system is currently used by the PNG Immigration & Citizenship Authority (ICA) to manage PNG Asylum seekers (clients).